django/deps/draft/0010-new-governance.rst

    member of the Technical Board SHALL be the one counted toward the proposal's score.

-7. Once a voting period ends and is not deemed incopmlete, the final score SHALL be tallied from the votes cast, and the outcome SHALL be as follows: a score of 3 or greater produces an outcome of Accept; a score less than 3 but greater than or equal to zero
+7. Once a voting period ends and is not deemed incomplete, the final score SHALL be tallied from the votes cast, and the outcome SHALL be as follows: a score of 3 or greater produces an outcome of Accept; a score less than 3 but greater than or equal to zero